 There is a lot of room to innovate with the format of your podcast.
 While you don’t have to keep up with the same format throughout your show, it does help retain listeners, when they know what to expect and they get it.

-So it is important to come up with a format that you are comfortable with for the long run.
-Here are the popular podcast formats for 2020:
+So it is important to come up with a podcast format that you are comfortable with for the long run.
+Here are the some of the most popular podcast formats:

 Just like late night show hosts, you can bring your favorite guests and record a “traditional” interview with a different guest for each episode.
 You can also have your guest lead the direction of the episode or have a more of a conversation-like episode rather than just questions and answers.